-The EM6580 is a low power Flash 4-bit microcontroller coming in a small 8-pin SO package and working up to 0.4 MIPS.
+The EM6680 is an ultra-low voltage, low power microcontroller coming in a package as small as 8-pin TSSOP and working up to 0.4 MIPS.
 It comes with an integrated 4-bit ADC and 2 high current drive outputs of 10mA and it requires no external component.
 It has a sleep counter reset allowing automatic wake-up from sleep mode.
 It is designed for use in battery-operated and field-powered applications requiring an extended lifetime.
 A high integration level make it an ideal choice for cost sensitive applications.

-The EM6580 contains the equivalent of 8kB of Flash memory and a RC oscillator with frequencies between 32 to 800kHz.
+The EM6680 contains the equivalent of 3kB mask ROM and a RC oscillator with frequencies between 32 and 800kHz selectable by metal option.
 It also has a power-on reset, watchdog timer, 10 bit up/down counter, PWM and several clock functions.